SwanseaUniversityMedical/concept-library/README.md

 ```

 ### 2.6.4.
 How to Handle Cleaning
+> [!WARNING]
-> ***[!]
-Note:** There will be some differences between Windows and other operating systems.
+> There will be some differences between Windows and other operating systems.
 The example below is set up to use PowerShell logical operators.
-On a Linux-based OS, you would need to use the '&&' and '||' operators instead of '-and' and '-or'*
+On a Linux-based OS, you would need to use the `&&` and `||` operators instead of `-and` and `-or`

 If you set up both the debug and test builds you will note that the docker container isn't cleaned between different tasks.
 It is possible to set up your tasks such that the containers will be cleaned.